Namibia Safaris and Tours

 Home to some of the most dramatic sand dunes in the world, visitors to Namib Naukluft National Park will want to explore the iconic Deadvlei with its blackened forest of trees.
 And make sure to scale the dizzying heights of Dune 45 for a spectacular sunrise view of the surrounding Sossusvlei desert scenery.

 A small but captivating capital city, your Namibian adventure is likely to start in Windhoek.
 The main sites of the capital can easily be covered on foot, with highlights including Namibia's National Museum, Christ Church, and plenty of German architecture left over from colonial times.

-Enjoy some time at leisure in the charming coastal town of Swakopmund, Namibia's premier seaside resort with a strong German influence.
+Enjoy some time at leisure in the charming town of Swakopmund on the west coast of Africa, Namibia's premier seaside resort with a strong German influence.
 Or choose from an array of excursions and activities.
 Swakopmund is also a great starting point for travel along Namibia's famous Skeleton Coast.